SOMC Housing – Frequently Asked Questions (FAQ)

 • Be 18–24 years old

-• Be experiencing housing instability or homelessness
+• Be experiencing housing instability (e.g., between homes, exiting care, or lacking stable housing)

 • Be willing to live in a shared, substance-free home